Introduction¶

 - Time Resolution Compliance: Forecasts must match the time resolution specified in the challenge.

-- Forecast Data Format: Forecasts must be submitted in a specific format, as detailed in the Preparing a Forecast section.
+- Forecast Data Format: Forecasts must be submitted in a specific format, as detailed in the Preparing a Session Forecast or Preparing a Continuous Forecast sections.

 Evaluation and Scoring¶